pierce-smith1/bgate/README.md

 - #gate-control: The channel by which the users can control the VM. **EVERY MESSAGE SENT IN THIS CHANNEL WILL BE INTERPRETED AS A COMMAND BY THE GATEBOT.** There is no prefix necessary to get the gatebot's attention.
+- #gate-reset: This channel is restricted to participants.
+In this channel, participants can call and vote for a reset of the virtual machine.
 - The Gate: The voice channel through which the streamer will stream the virtual machine.
 Full voice chat and streaming capabilities will remain open to all users in the channel, but the streamer should not be muted.